Skip to main content

 • Construction & Infrastructure – Atkins, Laing O’Rourke, Balfour Beatty.

-Graduates typically start as engineering trainees, design engineers, or project assistants, gaining hands-on experience through structured graduate programs.
-Many companies offer on-the-job training and professional development to help engineers achieve chartered status (CEng).
+Graduates often begin as engineering trainees, design engineers, or project assistants, gaining experience through structured graduate programmes.
+Many companies offer on-the-job training and professional development to help engineers achieve Chartered Engineer (CEng) status.
+Career progression can lead to specialist technical roles, project management, or leadership positions in innovation and strategy.

 What to Expect in an Engineering Career